michatran4/tux/guides-md/installation.md

 ### Window managers
 Window managers are a minimalist alternative to desktop environments.
-They typically operating with keybinds.
+They typically operate with keybinds.

 - Install a window manager, terminal emulator, and file manager.
 - One may want a display manager or status bar.
 - I use a clipboard manager, clipit.